 But before I go there, let’s lay down a principle.
 The principle is that far more important than the confession of past sins is the regular confession of present sins.
-And the practice, therefore, is that we model for our children in family devotions or other times, a regular pattern, a rhythm of confession to show our children how a follower of Jesus handles sin in his own life — so a pattern of confession, forgiveness, and restoration of fellowship.
+And the practice, therefore, is that we model for our children in family devotions or other times, a regular pattern, a rhythm of confession, to show our children how a follower of Jesus handles sin in his own life — a pattern of confession, forgiveness, and restoration of fellowship.

-Nothing will have a greater gospel impact on a child, I think, than to see Daddy, who they tend to think is infallible, since he delivers the law.
-Daddy is infallible.
-Daddy is flawless.
-And to hear Daddy regularly confessing to Mom, confessing to kids, but especially confessing to God sins, applying the blood of Jesus, and experiencing restored joy of fellowship with God will show the child: Oh, I don’t have to be perfect.
-There is a way to handle a sin.
+Nothing will have a greater gospel impact on a child, I think, than to see Daddy, whom they tend to think is infallible, since he delivers the law.
+They think, “Daddy is infallible.
+Daddy is flawless.”
+And to hear Daddy regularly confessing to Mom, confessing to kids, but especially confessing to God sins, applying the blood of Jesus, and experiencing restored joy of fellowship with God will show the child: “Oh, I don’t have to be perfect.
+There is a way to handle a sin.”

-Parents who regularly admit to the children and to the spouse that they don’t model Christ and his value perfectly all the time and so they confess their sins, they are honest about their sins, not hiding their sins, they are modeling for their children: You don’t have to lie about your sins.
+Parents who regularly admit to the children and to their spouse that they don’t model Christ and his value perfectly all the time and so they confess their sins, they are honest about their sins, not hiding their sins, they are modeling for their children: You don’t have to lie about your sins.
 You don’t have to hide your sins.
-You can be honest about them and Christ will forgive and we will forgive and we can press on with fresh joy.
+You can be honest about them and Christ will forgive, and we will forgive, and we can press on with fresh joy.
 So that is the principle.
 That is the practice.
-And I think it might lift some of the burden of, “Well, don’t I have to be honest with my children about these past sins of mine?”
+And I think it might lift some of the burden of: “Well, don’t I have to be honest with my children about these past sins of mine?”
 And it will never even enter their minds that you are being dishonest with them if you set this pattern.

-But they did ask.
-Okay, so there are these real sins in our pasts.
+But they did ask: Okay, so there are these real sins in our pasts.
 What should we do with them in regard to our children?
 And here are my seven diagnostic questions to ask: